itachi-13/Four-card-feature-section-using-HTML-and-CSS/README.md

 ## Deploying your project

 As mentioned above, there are many ways to host your project for free.
-Our recommend hosts are:
+Our recommend hosts are xxxxx:

 - [GitHub Pages](https://pages.github.com/)
 - [Vercel](https://vercel.com/)